Kristinita/KristinitaPelican/content/IT-articles/How-to-publish-your-package-to-PyPI-2018.md

 1. not all-in-one; I needed force read other resources;
 1. They do not describe all the difficulties the developer has encountered, when try to publish package on PyPI.

-I don't want, that another beginner Python developers take a lot of time for PyPI publishing as me.
+I don’t want, that another beginner Python developers take a lot of time for PyPI publishing as me.
 And I try to write an article, that:

 1. non-outdated at February 2018;
 1. show examples and demos;